 Chill at Cathedral Hill

 Sneak out of work early and get to know Cathedral Hill.
 W.A.
 Frost's basement is the perfect place to hide from your boss.
-Grab a cocktail before heading over to the Happy Gnome for the widest selection of seasonal beers around or step back in time at The Commodore, an old F. Scott Fitzgerald haunt.
+Grab a cocktail before stepping back in time at The Commodore, an old F. Scott Fitzgerald haunt.
 When it's safe to blow your cover, settle in at one of the Hill's many tasty dining spots.
 We recommend Red Cow for delectable burgers, The Fitz for comforting deep-dish pizza and Revival for some of the best BBQ in Minnesota.

 Eat Around Lowertown